ptavarez/php-coding-challenges/README.md

 *For MacOS*

 1. In the terminal, go to the route of this repo
-2. To run tests for a specific challenge, enter the following:
+2. To test a specific challenge, enter the following:
   `php testing/<challengeName>.php`

 ## Challenges